 Now.
 They nearly did.

 Two of the scabrous blackguards held their daggers to my throat while three more argued over who should have the gloves, which they all knew would fetch a pretty price.
-It was a stressful moment, but I rose to the occasion and responded with some impromptu deliberative oratory.
+It was a stressful moment, but I rose to the occasion and responded with some extempore oratory.

 - What’s he that wishes these?